-In the Budget of the Action: 1.3.1 Abroad (staff engaged in the Action): the per diem for staff based in the country where the Beneficiary is based, going to another country for the Action; 1.3.2 Local (staff engaged in the Action): the per diem for staff who move within their country of assignment (e.g. based in Nairobi and going to Mombasa for the Action); 1.3.3 Participants in seminars/conferences: the per diems for any participant in the project activities who is not part of the project staff (including associates), independently of where they come from.
-The budget must indicate the countries where the per diems have taken place, the applicable amounts, the number of participants, and the number of nights spent at the event.
-(Example follows this table) There may be different rates even within the same country, depending for instance on the profile of the person receiving the per diems or, in any case, according to the rules and procedures of the Beneficiary.
+In the Budget of the Action:

+- 1.3.1 Abroad (staff engaged in the Action): the per diem for staff based in the country where the Beneficiary is based, going to another country for the Action; - 1.3.2 Local (staff engaged in the Action): the per diem for staff who move within their country of assignment (e.g. based in Nairobi and going to Mombasa for the Action); - 1.3.3 Participants in seminars/conferences: the per diems for any participant in the project activities who is not part of the project staff (including associates), independently of where they come from.

+The Budget must indicate the countries where the per diems have taken place, the applicable amounts, the number of participants, and the number of nights spent at the event.

+(Example follows this table)

+There may be different rates even within the same country, depending for instance on the profile of the person receiving the per diems or, in any case, according to the rules and procedures of the Beneficiaries.
 Therefore, a student accommodated in a hostel would possibly receive a lower compensation than a person who is supposed to be accommodated in a hotel.

+In any event, the maximum per diem rates eligible, may not exceed those normally borne by the Beneficiaries, nor those in force at the time of the mission and published by the European Commission at:

+http://ec.europa.eu/europeaid/work/procedures/implementation/per_diems/index_en.htm and regularly updated.

-In any event, the maximum per diem rates eligible, may not exceed those normally borne by the Beneficiary(ies) nor those in force at the time of the mission and published by the European Commission at: https://ec.europa.eu/europeaid/perdiem_en and regularly updated (every 6 months).
-Therefore the rates indicated in the budget submitted to the Contracting Authority are an estimated rate.
-On the one hand, the Grant Beneficiary may reimburse these costs (accommodation, meals, tips, local travel, and sundry expenses) to its staff on the basis of real costs incurred by its staff or on the basis of per diems (daily allowances), according to its own Human Resources procedures.
-On the other hand the Grant Beneficiary may decide to ask for reimbursement by the Contracting Authority (i.e. in the Action budget) on the basis of: a) costs actually incurred, i.e. the amounts actually reimbursed to its staff, whether either actual costs or per diems; or b) simplified cost options, i.e. using the same criteria as for any other simplified cost option, more specifically a "unit rate".
+Therefore the rates indicated in the Budget submitted to the Contracting Authority are usually an estimated rate (unless the simplified cost option is chosen explicitly - see PRAG Annex e3a2 (Annex K of the guidelines for applicants, PRAG Annex e3a).

+On the one hand, the Beneficiaries may reimburse these costs (accommodation, meals, tips, local travel, and sundry expenses) to their staff on the basis of real costs incurred by their staff or on the basis of per diems (daily allowances), according to their own human resources procedures.

+On the other hand the Beneficiaries may decide to ask for reimbursement by the Contracting Authority (i.e. in the Budget of the Action) on the basis of:

+- a) costs actually incurred, i.e. the amounts actually reimbursed to its staff, whether either actual costs or per diems; or - b) simplified cost options, i.e. using the same criteria as for any other simplified cost option, more specifically a "unit rate".